Free Engraving | Free Delivery | Dispatched within 24 hours

 • Full Street Address: Privacy concern.
 Suburb/postcode is usually sufficient and recommended.

-• Microchip Number: Not necessary on your personal tag (council registration disc handles this).
+• Microchip Number: Not necessary on your personal pet tag (council registration disc handles this).

-• Too Much Text: Keep it concise so it's easily readable and doesn't overcrowd the tag.
+• Too Much Text: Keep it concise so it's easily readable and doesn't overcrowd the pet's tag.

 • Outdated Information: Ensure all details are current before ordering.